 2. Mentorship, mentorship, mentorship

-One of the ways I found the awesome people mentioned above was joining as many mentorship groups as I could.
-In the last three years, I have been a part of:
+One of the ways I found the awesome people mentioned above was by joining as many mentorship groups as I could.
+I have been a part of:

-The University of Alberta Venture Mentoring Service (VMS) supports student and alumni entrepreneurs who aspire to set up high-impact ventures in the region—both for-profit and non-profit.
-It is modeled after the highly successful Massachusetts Institute of Technology (MIT) program.
+The University of Alberta Threshold Impact Venture Mentoring Service (VMS) supports student and alumni entrepreneurs who aspire to set up high-impact ventures in the region—both for-profit and non-profit.
+It is modelled after the highly successful Massachusetts Institute of Technology (MIT) program.